jeongoks/H4School_ToDoAPI/README.md

   - [x] Able to PUT an existing to-do item by using its ID.
   - [x] Able to DELETE an existing to-do item by using its ID.
 - [ ] To do Web client:
-  - [ ] Index page which tells about the project, allow anonymous access.
+  - [x] Index page which tells about the project, allow anonymous access.
-  - [ ] A TodoItems page, which shows all of the To-do items, which isn't completed.
+  - [x] A TodoItems page, which shows all of the To-do items, which isn't completed.
-    - [ ] If you click on the To-do item's *description*, it will open a new Page where you can Edit properties.
+    - [x] If you click on the To-do item's *description*, it will open a new Page where you can Edit properties.
 Remember validation of User input.
-    - [ ] Can also choose to delete the To-do item but, there needs to be a confirm Pop-up before it gets deleted.
+    - [x] Can also choose to delete the To-do item but, there needs to be a confirm Pop-up before it gets deleted.
-  - [ ] On the front page of the TodoItems page, you will have the option to create a new To-do item.
+  - [x] On the front page, you will have the option to create a new To-do item.
-    - [ ] Maybe in the form of a Modal.
+    - [x] Maybe in the form of a Modal.
   - [ ] When you click on a To-do item's Checkbox to mark the task as *Completed*,the task will get removed from the shown list (Soft-delete)
-  - [ ] Make a TodoService, which injectes with Dependency Injection.
+  - [x] Make a TodoService, which injectes with Dependency Injection.
-  - [ ] The application's constants is placed in a AppConstants class.
+  - [x] The application's constants is placed in a AppConstants class.

 ### API Overview and Endpoints
 | API                     | Description                    | Request body | Response body        |